8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 If the `clientHeight` plus `scrollTop` is greater than to or equal to the `scrollHeight` (the scrollable height of the element in pixels) then we know the container has been fully scrolled!

 ### `index.js`
-Wondering why your component isn't appearing in the growser ([http://localhost:8080](http://localhost:8080))?
+Wondering why your component isn't appearing in the browser ([http://localhost:8080](http://localhost:8080))?
 We didn't export it!

 Update the `index.js` file with the following: